SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### Interpretable AI

 An interpretable AI systems allows the human user to understand its reasoning process.
-Examles are decision trees, sparse lnear models and $k$-nearest neighbors.
+Examles are decision trees, sparse lnear models and $$k$$-nearest neighbors.

 The standard bearer of modern machine learning, **Neural Networks**, while achieving unprecedented accuracy are nevertheless considered **black boxes**, which means their reasoning is not made explicit.
 Interpretability research aims to remedy this fact by accompanying a decision, e.g. such as a classification, with addititional information that describes the reasoning process.